-> CELL PHONE
+CELL PHONE

-Keeping your phone subscription can be very expensive.
+Keeping your home country's phone subscription can be expensive.

-Therefore, we advise you (if you don't have portability) to buy a prepaid SIM card and then, either refill it when you need credit or make another subscription with no commitment.
+Therefore, in the case your rights change when moving to France, we advise you to either buy a prepaid SIM card and fill it when you need credit, or make another subscription in France with no commitment.

-It will enable you to have a French phone number and, to spend less than if you had kept your phone subscription.
+It will enable you to have a French phone number and to spend less than if you had kept your phone subscription.